panki27/npm-manifest-check/README.md

 optional arguments:
   -h, --help   show this help message and exit
-  -b, --brief  do not show detailed comparisons of mismatching values -c, --color  colorize the output
+  -r, --recursive  recursively check all dependencies for mismatches -b, --brief  do not show detailed comparisons of mismatching values -c, --color  colorize the output
 ```